Proterozoic: The accumulation of oxygen

 One of the most important events of the Proterozoic was the accumulation of oxygen in the Earth's atmosphere.
 Though oxygen is believed to have been released by photosynthesis as far back as the Archean Eon, it could not build up to any significant degree until mineral sinks of unoxidized sulfur and iron had been exhausted.
-Until roughly 2.3 billion years ago, oxygen was probably only 1% to 2% of its current level.
+Until roughly 2.3 Ga, oxygen was probably only 1% to 2% of its current level.
 The banded iron formations, which provide most of the world's iron ore, are one mark of that mineral sink process.
-Their accumulation ceased after 1.9 billion years ago, after the iron in the oceans had all been oxidized.
+Their accumulation ceased after 1.9 Ga, after the iron in the oceans had all been oxidized.

-Red beds, which are colored by hematite, indicate an increase in atmospheric oxygen 2 billion years ago.
+Red beds, which are colored by hematite, indicate an increase in atmospheric oxygen 2 Ga.
 Such massive iron oxide formations are not found in older rocks.
-The oxygen buildup was probably due to two factors: exhaustion of the chemical sinks, and an increase in carbon sequestration, which sequestered organic compounds that would have otherwise been oxidized by the atmosphere.
+The oxygen buildup was probably due to two factors: Exhaustion of the chemical sinks, and an increase in carbon sequestration, which sequestered organic compounds that would have otherwise been oxidized by the atmosphere.

-A second surge in oxygen concentrations, known as the Neoproterozoic Oxygenation Event, occurred during the Middle and Late Neoproterozoic and drove the rapid evolution of multicellular life towards the end of the era.
+The first surge in atmospheric oxygen at the beginning of the Proterozoic is called the Great Oxygenation Event, or alternately the Oxygen Catastrophe – to reflect the mass extinction of almost all life on Earth, which at the time was virtually all obligate anaerobic.
+A second, later surge in oxygen concentrations is called the Neoproterozoic Oxygenation Event, occurred during the Middle and Late Neoproterozoic and drove the rapid evolution of multicellular life towards the end of the era.

 Subduction processes

 The Proterozoic Eon was a very tectonically active period in the Earth's history.
+Oxygen changed the chemistry allowing for extensive geological changes.
+Volcanism was also extensive resulting in more geologic changes.

 The late Archean Eon to Early Proterozoic Eon corresponds to a period of increasing crustal recycling, suggesting subduction.
 Evidence for this increased subduction activity comes from the abundance of old granites originating mostly after 2.6 Ga.

 The occurrence of eclogite (a type of metamorphic rock created by high pressure, > 1 GPa), is explained using a model that incorporates subduction.
 The lack of eclogites that date to the Archean Eon suggests that conditions at that time did not favor the formation of high grade metamorphism and therefore did not achieve the same levels of subduction as was occurring in the Proterozoic Eon.

 As a result of remelting of basaltic oceanic crust due to subduction, the cores of the first continents grew large enough to withstand the crustal recycling processes.